-Pest control systems that do not rely on chemical pesticides

-More than 40% of the produced crops are lost because of pests and weeds.
+Pest control systems that do not rely on chemical pesticides More than 40% of the produced crops are lost because of pests and weeds.
 Recovering these lost harvests to support the world's growing population is of paramount importance.
 In this project, we aim develop pest control systems that do not rely on chemical pesticides alone and are friendly to consumers, producers, and the environment alike, by integrating state-of-the-art technologies.

-Project Manager (PM): HINOMOTO Norihide Professor, Graduate School of Agriculture, Kyoto University

-Realization of zero pest damage agriculture by fully utilizing advanced physical methods and unused biological functions

-Keywords: Blue laser light, Predator utilization technology, Symbiotic microorganisms, New IPM
+Project Manager (PM): HINOMOTO Norihide Professor, Graduate School of Agriculture, Kyoto University Realization of zero pest damage agriculture by fully utilizing advanced physical methods and unused biological functions Keywords: Blue laser light, New biocontrol agents, Symbiotic microorganisms, New IPM Background

-Background Need for a sustainable pest control technology

-Crops have constantly been plagued by pests and weeds, and chemical pesticides have been applied for pest control.
+Need for a sustainable pest control technology Crops have constantly been plagued by pests and weeds, and chemical pesticides have been applied for pest control.
 However, owing to the development of pesticide resistance and the heavy workload of spraying pesticides, we have reached a stage where there is a need to shift to innovative pest control strategies that do not rely on chemical pesticides alone.

-Research Contents

-Development of insect pest control technologies by using blue laser light, breeding new predator strains, performing behavior control, etc.

-In this project, we aim to establish pest control systems that do not rely on chemical pesticides alone by developing and combining unprecedented pest control technologies, such as blue lasers, breeding and behavior control of new predator strains, and pest density control using symbiotic microorganisms.
+Research Contents Development of insect pest control technologies by using blue laser light, breeding new biocontrol agents, incompatible insect techniques, etc. In this project, we aim to establish pest control systems that do not rely on chemical pesticides alone by developing and combining unprecedented pest control technologies, such as blue lasers, breeding and behavior control of new biocontrol agents, and pest density control using symbiotic microorganisms.
 In this regard, we will develop sustainable agricultural systems that are friendly to consumers, producers, and the environment alike.

+Area-wide control

+Interception against invasion into fields

+Extermination of invaded pests

 Targets by 2030

 By 2030, we will apply advanced physical and biological methods to develop and demonstrate a prototype of a new zero pest damage agricultural technology to reduce the use of chemical pesticides.

-By FY2021, we will develop techniques to enable real-time tracing of flying insect pests, which is necessary for sniping pests with blue lasers.
-In addition, we will develop techniques to modify the traits of natural predators via genome editing and using RNAi to create new predators that are highly adaptable to agricultural production environments and prey on large numbers of pests.
+By FY2021, we already developed techniques to enable real-time tracing of flying insect pests, which is necessary for sniping pests with blue lasers.
+In addition, we developed techniques to modify the traits of predatory insects and mites by genome editing and RNAi to create new strains that are highly adaptable to agricultural production environments and prey on large numbers of pests.

 Cooperating Research Institutes

-Kyoto University / National Agriculture and Food Research Organization / Tohoku University / Osaka University / Tokyo University of Agriculture and Technology / Setsunan University / The Jikei University School of Medicine / Tokyo University of Agriculture
+Kyoto University / National Agriculture and Food Research Organization / Tohoku University / Osaka University / Tokyo University of Agriculture and Technology / Setsunan University / The Jikei University School of Medicine / Tokyo University of Agriculture / JA Zen-Noh / Miyagi Prefectural Agriculture and Horticulture Research Center / Shizuoka Prefectural Research Institute of Agriculture and Forestry